samschaf/team_Methylhomies/data/raw_data/README.md

-This folder contains raw data used
+Our raw data is too large to upload to github.
+Here we have included the heading manifest and meta data.